mozilla-b2g/gaia/apps/email/README.md

 some optimizations:

 * Apps can define an app-specific Makefile in their directory.
 This is run before the rest of the general Gaia build steps.
-Email uses this to create a directory in `gaia/build_stage/email` and runs some optimizations around JS and CSS concatenation.
+The make process uses this to create a directory in $STAGE_DIR/email if $STAGE_DIR is defined, or in
+  $GAIA_DIR/build_stage/email otherwise and runs some optimizations around JS and CSS concatenation.
+  Note that the global Makefile always define STAGE_DIR, with a default value of
+  $GAIA_DIR/build_stage
 * The Gaia build system knows to use `gaia/build_stage/email` to do the rest of the Gaia build steps because email specifies the "dir" in the `gaia_build.json` in this directory.